deepflowio/deepflow/server/agent_config/README.md

 **Description**:

 Collection modes:
-- 0: Indicates that no IO events are collected.
+- Disabled: Indicates that no IO events are collected.
-- 1: Indicates that only IO events within the request life cycle are collected.
+- Request Life Cycle: Indicates that only IO events within the request life cycle are collected.
-- 2: Indicates that all IO events are collected.
+- All: Indicates that all IO events are collected.

 ##### Minimal Duration {#inputs.ebpf.file.io_event.minimal_duration}